Ottavio97/android_local_manifest/README.md

-Local manifests to build CyanogenMod 12.1 for [Chuwi Vi10 Plus](http://konstakang.com/devices/chuwi_vi10plus/CM12.1) and [Cube iWork8 Ultimate](http://konstakang.com/devices/cube_iwork8ultimate/CM12.1).
+Local manifests to build CyanogenMod 12.1 for [Chuwi Hi10 Plus](http://konstakang.com/devices/chuwi_vi10plus/CM12.1)

 How to build:
 -------------